tianocore-docs/edk2-DscSpecification/2_dsc_overview/24_[buildoptions]_section.md

 chain flags rather than use the default flags for a module.
 These flags are appended to any standard flags that are defined by the build process.
-They can be applied for any modules or those modules on the specific ARCH or those modules with the specific module style (EDK or EDKII).
+They can be applied for any modules or those modules on the specific ARCH or those modules with the specific EDKII module style.
 In order to replace the standard flags that are defined by the build process, an alternate assignment operator is used; "==" is used for replacement, while "=" is used to append the flag lines.
 In addition to flags, other tool attributes may have the item